Does Medicare Cover Hospice Care?November 18, 2019

 Hospice and Medicare Advantage

 If you enroll in a Medicare Advantage plan, you will have the same hospice care coverage as with Original Medicare.
 However, Medicare Advantage plans can offer extra benefits like vision, hearing, and dental coverage.
-They may also offer group fitness classes like SilverSneakers.
+They may also offer fitness programs like SilverSneakers®.

 If you are interested in enrolling in a Medicare Advantage plan, fill out this form, or give us a call at 844-431-1832.
 There is no cost to you to meet with one of our agents and there is never an obligation to enroll.